wise-introvert/imageboard/README.md

 Returns a list of [Threads](#thread).

+The optional `options` argument can be used to override some of the `options` of the `imageboard()` function.

 ### `getThread({ boardId: string, threadId: number }, options: object?): Thread`

 Returns a [Thread](#thread).

+The optional `options` argument can be used to override some of the `options` of the `imageboard()` function.

+Other available `options`:

+* `isArchived` — (optional) Pass `true` when requesting an archived thread.
+This flag is not required in any way, but, for `makaba` engine, it reduces the number of HTTP Requests from 2 to 1 because in that case it doesn't have to attempt to read the thread by a non-"archived" URL (which returns `404 Not Found`) before attempting to read it by an "archived" URL.

 <!--
 ### `parseCommentContent(comment: Comment, { boardId: string, threadId: number })`